Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p8s_2/README.md

 ## Nukemaru's Natural Alignment

-Nukemaru's method for resolving Natural Alignment isn't terribly clear in the macro, so here's a breakdown for the Fire/Ice portion.
+Here's a breakdown for the Fire/Ice portion in Nukemaru's Natural Alignment.

 <table>
   <tr>